derrod/legendary/README.md

 optional arguments:
-  -h, --help            show this help message and exit --base-path <path>    Path for game installations (defaults to ~/legendary) --game-folder <path>  Folder for game installation (defaults to folder in
+  -h, --help            show this help message and exit --base-path <path>    Path for game installations (defaults to ~/legendary) --game-folder <path>  Folder for game installation (defaults to folder in metadata) --max-shared-memory <size>
-                        metadata)
-  --max-shared-memory <size>
-                        Maximum amount of shared memory to use (in MiB),
-                        default: 1 GiB
-  --max-workers <num>   Maximum amount of download workers, default: 2 *
-                        logical CPU
-  --manifest <uri>      Manifest URL or path to use instead of the CDN one
-                        (e.g. for downgrading)
-  --old-manifest <uri>  Manifest URL or path to use as the old one (e.g. for
-                        testing patching)
-  --base-url <url>      Base URL to download from (e.g. to test or switch to a
-                        different CDNs)
-  --force               Ignore existing files (overwrite) --disable-patching    Do not attempt to patch existing installations
+                        Maximum amount of shared memory to use (in MiB), default: 1 GiB --max-workers <num>   Maximum amount of download workers, default: 2 * logical CPU --manifest <uri>      Manifest URL or path to use instead of the CDN one (e.g. for downgrading) --old-manifest <uri>  Manifest URL or path to use as the old one (e.g. for testing patching) --base-url <url>      Base URL to download from (e.g. to test or switch to a different CDNs) --force               Ignore existing files (overwrite) --disable-patching    Do not attempt to patch existing installations (download entire changed file) --download-only, --no-install
-                        (download entire changed file) --download-only       Do not mark game as intalled and do not run prereq installers after download --update-only         Abort if game is not already installed (for automation)
-  --dlm-debug           Set download manager and worker processes' loglevel to
+                        Do not mark game as intalled and do not run prereq installers after download --update-only         Abort if game is not already installed (for automation) --dlm-debug           Set download manager and worker processes' loglevel to debug --platform <Platform>
-                        debug
-  --platform <Platform>
-                        Platform override for download (disables install) --prefix <prefix>     Only fetch files whose path starts with <prefix> (case insensitive)
-  --exclude <prefix>    Exclude files starting with <prefix> (case
+                        Platform override for download (disables install) --prefix <prefix>     Only fetch files whose path starts with <prefix> (case insensitive) --exclude <prefix>    Exclude files starting with <prefix> (case insensitive) --install-tag <tag>   Only download files with the specified install tag (testing) --enable-reordering   Enable reordering to attempt to optimize RAM usage during download --dl-timeout <sec>    Connection timeout for downloader (default: 10 seconds)
-                        insensitive)
-  --install-tag <tag>   Only download files with the specified install tag
-                        (testing)
-  --enable-reordering   Enable reordering to attempt to optimize RAM usage
-                        during download
-  --dl-timeout <sec>    Connection timeout for downloader (default: 10
-                        seconds)

 Command: uninstall